 Cultural things to do in Peru

 Moray Archaeological Complex The complex is located 74 km (46 miles) from Cuzco City, at 3,500 masl (11,483 fasl).
 An outstanding archaeological site because it holds a series of circular Andean paths that were probably amphitheaters.
 The largest has 12 paths and has a depth of 100 meters (328 feet).
 Moray According to researchers, the circular paths in Moray served as a center for ...
-More info
+Read More

 Tucume Archaeological Complex